M-Amin-Kiani/NLP-Proj/text to numbers Converter/README.md

 ## 👤 Author

-Created with ❤️ by an awesome developer and ChatGPT.
+Created with ❤️ by an awesome developer.